 - Never wash tyres with a cylindrical jet.
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
 This may cause an accident. - Water, ice and salt on the brakes can reduce braking efficiency.
 Risk of accident.
 Directly after washing, avoid sudden and sharp braking.
-You must "dry" the brakes by applying the brakes carefully several times
+"Dry" ⇒ page 192, "Braking effect and braking distance"the brakes by braking several times.